Dheeru-Manchikanti/E-commerce/README.md

 3. Set uploaded images as the main product image or add them as additional images
 4. Distribute images evenly across selected products

-To use the bulk image upload feature:
+To use the bulk image upload feature:(currently unavailable)

 1. Log in to the admin panel
 2. Navigate to "Products"